NHS Tenders, Frameworks & Contracts

 With most NHS frameworks, an extensive specification will form part of the tender documentation.
 This specification will contain information about service delivery requirements and expectations.
 Notably, it will also most likely contain references to specific NHS procedures and policies to which suppliers should adhere.

 The specification will shape and inform your answers.
-It is imperative that this is evidenced, showing how you will fulfil and even exceed requirements that are mentioned in the specification.
+It is imperative that this is evidenced, showing how you will fulfill and even exceed the requirements that are mentioned in the specification.

 A pricing schedule